 The A2BBroadcastState message shall be sent via the A2B I2C backchannel as a broadcast message to all subnodes.

+The A2B Node IDs shall be determined per SWR-REQ-407134-Generic A2B Node ID Discovery Process Flow just after the initial A2BBroadcastState() message is sent.

 The AMPSpeakerOutputStatus message shall be sent via the A2B I2C backchannel to the PAC mailbox.